Learn how to show places on a basemap.

 Each attributed place contains an esri

 that can be used to get details from the places service.
-When a user clicks on a point of interest (POI), use the getPlaceDetails method of ArcGIS REST JS to make a request to the places service and return attributes such as description
+When a user clicks on a point of interest (POI), use the getPlaceDetails method of ArcGIS REST JS to make a request to the places service and return attributes such as address

-, contact
+and contact

 for the clicked place.